Klassar/Web-Portfolio/ReadMe.md

 ```

 # Contributing
 Nothing specific here.
-If you like what i started with and are enjoying the highly responsive design feel free to expand upon it and send me your addtions.
+If you like what i started with and are enjoying the highly responsive design feel free to expand upon it and send me your additions.
 Enjoy!

 # License
 [Web Portfolio](https://github.com/Klassar/Web-Portfolio) is a public domain project under [MIT](https://mit-license.org/)